heykayla/my-writing/reference_guides/dev_UI_components_reference.md

 ## Introduction

-This reference document describes the user interface (UI) components of the [DEV](https://dev.to/) website and is for DEV users unfamiliar with DEV's UI.
+This reference document describes the components of [DEV's](https://dev.to/) user interface (UI) to users unfamiliar with the DEV webiste.

 ## Homepage components